Featured Dealers

-Once coins are entered into our database, they are barcoded and stored within NGC's vault until they are ready to be graded.
-Before being graded, coins to include variety designations are examined by a numismatist who specializes in variety attribution.
-He compares each coin against published references and determines whether it qualifies as a particular variety.
+Once coins are entered into our database, they are barcoded and stored within NGC's vault until they are ready to be assessed by the NGC coin graders.
+Before grading, coins that will include variety designations are examined by a numismatist who specializes in variety attribution.
+Coins are compared individually against published references to determine whether it qualifies as a particular variety.
 If so, the appropriate descriptions and numbers are then added to its record.
-As with the coin grading process to follow, this work is performed without labeling that could identify the submitter.
+This work is performed without labeling that could identify the submitter, which makes NGC's coin grading system unique and unbiased.

 The coin grading scale utilized by NGC is the one universally accepted within the numismatic community.
 The following table lists the adjectival and numeric grades: